Ethan23p/agent-dashboard/_context/project_contents.md

     return agent_instance

-# The registry is now BUILT dynamically from the definitions list.
+# The registry is built dynamically from the definitions list.
-AGENT_REGISTRY = {}
+AGENT_REGISTRY = {

-# Default agent (first one in the list)
+    definition["name"]: _create_agent_from_definition(definition)
+    for definition in AGENT_DEFINITIONS if "name" in definition }

 DEFAULT_AGENT = AGENT_DEFINITIONS[0]["name"] if AGENT_DEFINITIONS else "minimal"

-# Populate the registry
-for definition in AGENT_DEFINITIONS:
-    agent_name = definition.get("name")
-    if agent_name:
-        AGENT_REGISTRY[agent_name] = _create_agent_from_definition(definition)

 def get_agent(agent_name: Optional[str] = None):
     """
-    Get an agent by name from the registry.
+    Retrieves an agent from the registry by name.

-    Args:
-        agent_name: The name of the agent to retrieve.
-If None, uses DEFAULT_AGENT

-    Returns:
-        The FastAgent instance for the requested agent

     Raises:
-        KeyError: If the agent name is not found in the registry
+        KeyError: If the agent name is not found.
     """

-    if agent_name is None:
-        agent_name = DEFAULT_AGENT
+    agent_name = agent_name or DEFAULT_AGENT

     if agent_name not in AGENT_REGISTRY:
         available_agents = ", ".join(AGENT_REGISTRY.keys())